 Our Energy Efficiency Program in China and Southeast Asia, implemented in collaboration with NGOs such as BSR, Natural Resources Defense Council (NRDC), the World Resources Institute, and WWF, helps suppliers to build capabilities, identify ways to improve energy efficiency, and explore the use of renewable energy.

-Since 2010, participants in these and other programs have avoided 1.38 million tonnes of CO2e emissions and saved a cumulative 887 million kWh ($114 million) of electricity, including 40 million kWh ($5.1 million) in 2020.
+Since 2010, we estimate that participants in this and other programs have avoided 1.46 million tonnes of CO2 e emissions4 and saved a cumulative 992 million kWh (US$119 million) of electricity, including 81,000 tonnes of CO2 e emissions and 31 million kWh (US$3.9 million) in 2021.

-More broadly, through CDP our production suppliers reported savings of 23 million tonnes of CO2e and $613 million from reduction initiatives implemented in 2019.4 This demonstrates the scale of ongoing GHG emissions reduction activities throughout our production supply chain, regardless of whether driven by HP’s engagement.
+More broadly, through CDP, our production suppliers reported savings of 20 million tonnes of CO2 e and US$465 million from reduction initiatives implemented in 2020.* This demonstrates the scale of ongoing GHG emissions reduction activities throughout our production supply chain, regardless of whether driven by HP’s engagement.

 We engaged 98% of our first-tier production suppliers, by spend, to help reduce their environmental impact.
-Overall, 94% reported having GHG emissions reduction-related goals, and 39% reported science-based targets.
+Overall, 95% (by spend) reported having GHG emissions reduction-related goals, and 31% reported science-based targets (13% validated by the SBTi and 18% evaluated by HP.
 We also encourage suppliers to use renewable energy.
-78% reported doing so in 2019, by spend, with 70% reporting renewable energy use goals, up from 47% the prior year.
+Seventy-seven percent reported doing so in 2021, by spend, with 71% reporting renewable energy use goals, up from 70% the prior year.

 To improve efficiency, cut costs, and reduce negative environmental impacts, we work to optimize our logistics network by consolidating shipments, identifying new routes, and shipping directly to customers or local distribution centers.